RawFish69/hydroflusher/README.md

 ## Results
 The simulation results show the intersections between the pump and system curves, with and without the accumulator.
 These intersections dictate the operational points that directly influence the system's flushing cycle times.
+For result generation parameters, check [plot output information](output/README.md)

 #### Example output (single):
 ![sample Pump Curve Diagram](output/plots/pump_system_Q_150_H_200_shift_20_63.png)